Net Charge Accretion in Magnetized Kerr Black Holes: Conserved Quantities Based (CQB) Criterion

-From the above, it follows that there must exist a value of $b$ that marks a transition (with increasing $b$) between an allowed $b$-range and a forbidden $b$-range.
+From the above, it follows that there must exist a value of $b$ that marks a transition (with increasing $b$) from a $b$-range for which absorption is allowed to one for which it is forbidden.
 We call such a transition point (on the $b$ axis) a \emph{globally disconnecting point}.
-In principle, there may also exist a point of transition in the other direction (namely, from a forbidden range to an allowed one) which we call a \emph{globally connecting point}.
+In principle, there may also exist a point of transition in the other direction (namely, from a forbidden range to an allowed one upon increasing $b$) which we call a \emph{globally connecting point}.

 The globally disconnecting point of largest $b$ is of utmost importance to the question of accretion imbalance because it provides an upper bound on the accretion cross section.
 We denote this point by $b_{0}$ and the bound it provides on the cross section is